yunhaixiang/yunhaimath/research.md

 - Moduli spaces and stacks
 - Galois representations

-Outside my main interests, I'm somewhat curious about mathematical logic.
+Outside my research interests, I'm somewhat curious about homotopy type theory and model theory.

 ### Publications
 - **This is the title of your paper** \\